motdotla/dotenv/README.md

 ### Deploying

 You need to deploy your secrets in a cloud-agnostic manner?
 Use a `.env.vault` file.
+See [deploying `.env.vault` files](https://github.com/motdotla/dotenv/tree/master#-deploying).

 ## 🌴 Manage Multiple Environments